tc3-project/tc3-project-core/README.md

 ## TC3-Project-Core

 Documentation for the TC3 project: user stories, use cases, and diagrams.
-In this repository are three top-level folders: Final, Source, and Starter.
+In this repository are three top-level folders: Starter, Final, and Resources.
 The Starter folder contains resources, many of which contain errors for participants to locate and fix.
 THe Final folder contains final versions of the resources that may be used to build the projects; specific instances of these may be copied into the related project repositories.
-The Source folder contains the source for what ends up in Starter and Final as PDF files.
+The Resources folder contains the source for what ends up in Starter and Final as PDF files.
 Visual Paradigm [https://www.visual-paradigm.com/](https://www.visual-paradigm.com/) is the tool used for UML and database diagrams.
 Microsoft Word is used for the user stories and use cases.